wegroupwolves/autobahn-js/doc/programming.md

 -   *Subscriber*
 -   *Broker*

-A *Publisher* publishes events to topics by providing the topic URI and any payload for the event.
+A *Publishers* publishes events to topics by providing the topic URI and any payload for the event.
 Subscribers of the topic will receive the event together with the event payload.
-Publishing can include some options for whitelisting and blacklisting receivers (among other things).

 *Subscribers* subscribe to topics they are interested in with *Brokers*. *Publishers* initiate publication first at *Brokers*. *Brokers* route events incoming from *Publishers* to *Subscribers* that are subscribed to respective topics.